So you’re telling me I first started listening to Flume back in 2013? Let me maths it out here… 8 years ago!

 Oh, young awkward adolescent self thank you discovering this gem on SoundCloud.
 This was one of the main reasons I went to see Chet Faker live two years prior.
 I finally get to see the techno wizard on stage this time just down the road at O2 Academy Brixton.

 Do I have any photos and videos of the night?
-I lost it all when my iPhone 7 self-terminated itself.
+Of course I did but I lost it all when my iPhone 7 self-terminated itself.
 Luckily, I grabbed a mate’s phone for the beginning and the end of the set.
 No meat but here is the crispy skin at least.

-Tennis Court, Rushing Back, You & Me remix and many more garnering many millions of listens and viewers respectively.
+Tennis Court, Rushing Back, You & Me remix and many more garnered many millions of listens and viewers.

-If you want to have beats that enhancing the thumping in your chest, hypnotically produced vocal or an expansive musicscape with synths, keys and strings.
-Flume is the one.
+If you want to have beats that enhance the thumping in your chest, hypnotically produced vocal or an expansive musicscape with synths, keys and strings, Flume is the one.

 Other than a sledge hammer, he was also accompanied by a few talented friends including the amazingly expressive Canadian singer, Kai, who features in Never Be Like You.

 I close my eyes to devote my senses to his music.
 There is a magnetic quality in each song that suck you in and push you back out.
 I left the venue sensorily invigorated and with ringing ears in the best possible way.